Ivy-Ho/portfolio/README.md

 ## About The Project

-Hi, I'm Ivy Ho, a frontend developer.
+Hi, I'm Ivy Ho, a front-end developer.
 This is my 2023 portfolio, please feel free to check it out, and drop me a message at contact area if you'd like to.
 I'm excited to hear from you and can't wait for your feedback!